szattila98/veryrezsi/DEV.md

   - mysql database in a docker container with docker-compose
     - Run `docker-compose up -d database` and a database will be available at the 3306 port, already initialized

+## Starting mailhog

+- Mailhog may be needed for some functionalities, altough if not present it only causes error messages in the log.
+- Run it locally or with `docker-compose up -d mailhog`.

 ## Running server

 - Build and run with `cargo run`, it will automatically run database migrations